bamless/event_horizon/README.md

-You can find more examples in the `examples` folder, the following is a short snippet demonstrating how to write an echo server using the `async-await` syntax (NOTE: this code deliberately skips error cheking to make the example simpler):
+You can find more examples in the `examples` folder, the following is a short snippet demonstrating how to write an echo server using the `async-await` syntax (NOTE: this code deliberately skips error handling to make the example simpler):
 ```
 import event_horizon as evh
 import event_horizon.async for async